JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 At the cost of a few extra calculations in the material shading pass, and some slight inaccuracies compared to explicit tangents (mostly on curved surfaces), we save 16 bytes per vertex, both on disk (although LZ4 compression means we might be saving less in practice), and in memory.

+16 bytes might not sound like a lot, but our high-poly meshes have a _lot_ of vertices, so the savings are significant, especially in combination with the next PR.

 | Explicit Tangents (0.14)                                 | Implicit tangents (0.15)                                 |
 | -------------------------------------------------------- | -------------------------------------------------------- |